Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Introduction

 \subsection{Acknowledgements}

-We would like to thank Yael Karshon and Allen Knutson for helpful conversations.
-The first author was supported in part by the National Science Foundation under Grant DMS--1711317.
+We thank Susan Tolman for sustained discussion about Hamiltonian $S^1$-manifolds.
+We are grateful to Yael Karshon, Allen Knutson, Jason Liu, and Daniele Sepe for helpful conversations; to Mikiya Masuda for clarifying remarks; and to Rei Henigman for observing that Corollary \ref{cor:rei} follows from Proposition \ref{scale1} and Karshon's work \cite{karshon}.
+We are indebted to the anonymous referee for illuminating observations and corrections, and to the editors for their patience as we implemented them.
+The first author was supported in part by the National Science Foundation under Grants DMS--1711317 and DMS--2204360.
+The second author was supported in part by the Israel Science Foundation, Grant 570/20, and an NSF-BSF Grant 2021730.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.